uxillary/404cache/README.md

 ## Stock Search

 The Market window now includes a search bar to quickly filter stocks by name.
+When text is entered, a **Clear** button appears to reset the filter in one click.

 ## Expanding the ESLint configuration